Company and tax law

 - We also act as arbitrators.

-Family mediation was introduced in the Civil Code by Law No. 1.336 of 12 July 2007, amended by Law No. 1.450 of 4 July 2017.
+Family mediation was introduced into the Civil Code by Law 1.336 of 12 July 2007 and amended by Law 1.450 of 4 July 2017.

 Compliance

-99 Avocats associés offers multidisciplinary, global advice (legal and operational) adapted to the needs of its clients, in order to assist them in their compliance plan of action and answer their growing needs arising from the increase in the obligations incumbent upon them:
+99 Avocats offers multidisciplinary, global advice (legal and operational) adapted to the needs of its clients, in order to assist them in their compliance plan of action and answer their growing needs arising from the increase in the obligations incumbent upon them:

 - Risk mapping ;